 savoury scones & biscuits should be cut with straight sides, sweet ones with fluted sides

 plain (not necessarily white), flat plates are much better.
-Not paper.

 following the recipe that is given, this also includes the instructions for decoration and filling e.g. do not sprinkle with caster sugar if method states icing sugar; do not decorate at all if nothing stated